basarat/typescript-book/docs/testing/cypress.md

 Cypress is a great E2E testing tool.
 Here are a few great reasons to consider it:

 * Isolated installation possible.
+* Ships with TypeScript definitions out of the box.
 * Provides a nice interactive google chrome debug experience.
 This is very similar to how UI devs mostly work manually.
-* Provides the ability to mock out backend XHR with fixtures, this allows easier data setup and tested error handling in real live application code.
+* Provides the ability to mock out and observe backend XHRs easily without changing your application code (more on this in the tips below).
-* First class TypeScript support.
-Ships with TypeScript definitions out of the box.
+* Has implicit assertions to provide more meaningful debug experience with less brittle tests (more on this in the tips below).

 ## Installation